 Community Empowerment Models

-Following close examination and a series of dialogues and exchanges on the merits and drawbacks of the three (3) community empowerment models presented, the co-Chairs agreed to advance the Community Mechanism as Sole Member Model (CMSM) as part of Work Stream 1, noting the consensus that emerged among the members of the community in support of this model.
+Following close examination and a series of dialogues and exchanges on the merits and drawbacks of the three (3) community empowerment models presented, the group agreed to advance the Community Mechanism as Sole Member Model (CMSM) as part of Work Stream 1, noting the momentum that emerged among the members of the CCWG-Accountability in support of this model.

-Under the CMSM model, the Community Mechanism itself would become the sole member of ICANN.
-The Community Mechanism is composed of a group of participants (SO/ACs) who are acting together to exercise certain rights in ICANN as sole member.
-Additional details will become available over the next few weeks as the community continues to define the framework of the model.
+Under this framework, the Supporting Organizations (SOs) and Advisory Committees (ACs) would collectively participate together as the sole member of ICANN.
+This coordination of SOs and ACs would be empowered to take certain special actions within ICANN.
+Further, an exchange of views will occur within a Community Body before decisions are made.
+Additional details will become available over the next few weeks as the community continues to develop the framework for this model.

-The ‘Empowered Designator’ and ‘Empowered Membership’ models were also discussed and considered.
+The ‘Empowered SO/AC Designator’ and ‘Empowered SO/AC Membership’ models were also discussed and considered.
 Brief descriptions of each of these models can be found here.